 I have twins.
 If one twin is accepted is the other accepted too?

 Unfortunately, no. If you have twins or triplets and one child is accepted and others are on the waitlist, sibling preference will kick in as soon as one of your children begins school at McAuliffe.
 Thus, if in September you have one child enrolled and the other on the waitlist, the child on the waitlist will move to the top of the waitlist.

 Should I attend an Information Session or a Tour?

 Yes!Evening Information Sessions aim to give families a more in depth understanding of our program showcased by McAuliffe’s Student Admissions Team.
 The evening Information Sessions include hands on activities for prospective students.
 Daytime tours are another great way to see McAuliffe.
 During an admissions tour, guests will visit a few classrooms to see McAuliffe in action.
 There will be an opportunity for Q&A. Each tour is limited to 12 attendees to keep classroom disruptions to a minimum.

 How does the school afford all of the fieldwork activities that scholars go on?

 My child is receiving special education services right now.
-Can he/she attend McAuliffe?
+Can they attend McAuliffe?

 Yes.
-McAuliffe is a public charter school so we are responsible for providing special education services and accommodations to scholars with Individualized Education Programs (IEPS) or 504 plans.
-Upon enrolling your child, we ask that you submit a copy of his/her current IEP or 504 plan so that we can best plan how to support your child.
+McAuliffe is a charter public school so we are responsible for providing special education services and accommodations to scholars with Individualized Education Programs (IEPS) or 504 plans.
+Upon enrolling your child, we ask that you submit a copy of their current IEP or 504 plan so that we can best plan how to support your child.
 CLICK HERE for more information.